kclick91/ProbabilityMaster/README.md

 # ProbabilityMaster
-Random Number Generator with Weights
+Random Number Generator with Weights/Non-Uniform Random Number Generator

 Choose the minimum,maximum, and weights of the numbers from the minimum through the maximum.
 Also, choose how many numbers are printed out to test random distributions.